perchouli/codernitydb/docs/design.rst

     If you want to search / query database for given parameters / values etc., you have to specify the index that will return key/value from it.
-Please see :ref:`examples` and :ref:`database_indexes`
+Please see :ref:`examples` and :ref:`database_indexes`.

 By index we call the class in Python language that was added to the Database.
-It can be compared to SQL table (but read only), to update you always need to pass full object to database, our Indexes can be compared also with CouchDB views mechanizm.
+It can be compared to SQL table (read only), to update you always need to pass full object to database, our Indexes can be compared also with CouchDB views mechanizm. (you would like probably to see :ref:`simple_index`).
+You can have as much indexes as you want and single record in database can "exists" in more than one index.

 Index itself does not store any information except it's *metadata*.
 You don't have to copy full data everytime in indexes,